Part 1: Initializing the Project

 The Gradle Wrapper is the preferred way of starting a Gradle build.
 The Wrapper downloads (if needed) and then invokes a specific version of Gradle declared in the build.

 In your newly created project, take a look at the files used by the Gradle Wrapper first.
-It consists of a batch script for Windows and a shell script for macOS and Linux .
+It consists of a shell script for macOS and Linux and a batch script for Windows .

 These scripts allow you to run a Gradle build without requiring that Gradle be installed on your system.
 It also helps ensure that the same version of Gradle is used for builds by different developers and between local and CI machines.